ArushYadlapati/lolesports-live/README.md

 - Get live data for current, past, and future League of Legends pro matches.
 - Only Tier 1 leagues are supported (LTA North & South, LEC, LCK, LPL), as well as Internationals (First Stand, MSI, & Worlds).
 - Game win % (via Amazon GPR) for each match
-- Betting link to bet365 for each match (again, for real money)
+- Page link to bet365 for each match (again, for real money)
 - Color scheme selectors (lots of options!)
 - Filter matches by type of match (finals, playoffs, regular season)
 - Sort modes for matches (by status, by date, and importance of match)